Si, SiC, and GaN Unite in New Power-Supply Unit for AI

 Today’s power-hungry AI chips, such as NVIDIA’s “Hopper” GPU, consume up to 700 W, sharply driving up the power requirements for even a single server used to train and run large language models (LLMs) that need the performance.
 NVIDIA is raising the bar with its “Blackwell” family of GPUs, which will put away up to 1,200 W, creating a huge amount of heat that must be removed with liquid cooling.
 It’s not out of the realm of possibility that a single server GPU could consume 2 kW or more by the end of the decade.

 This elevates the power-per-rack demands in data centers to more than 100 kW, up from 15 to 30 kW per rack at present.
 Infineon is trying to stay a step ahead with a new roadmap of power-supply units (PSUs) uniquely designed to handle the current and future power demands of server racks packed with AI silicon.
-Supplying 3 to 12 kW of power overall, these units feature all three of the company’s power semiconductor technologies—silicon (Si), silicon carbide (SiC), and gallium nitride (GaN)—in a single module to boost efficiency and save space.
+Supplying 3 to 12 kW of power overall, these units feature all three of the company’s power semiconductor technologies—silicon (Si), silicon carbide (SiC), and gallium nitride (GaN)—to increase energy efficiency and save space.

 While not selling the switched-mode power supplies (SMPS) directly to AI and other technology firms, Infineon is instead rolling out the reference designs that use its power FETs, microcontrollers (MCUs), gate-driver ICs, high-voltage isolation, and other ICs.
 In addition to its current power supplies that can pump out up to 3 kW or 3.3 kW, Infineon is upping the ante with a reference design for a state-of-the-art 8-kW PSU.